How to capture UTM parameters in Formsite forms

 Now for the exciting part.
 The channel and landing page data acquired from the UTM parameters are captured when a site visitor submits a form.
 Formsite gathers the UTM parameters as well as lead's name, email, phone number, and other information provided on the form.

-Once the data is in Formsite, you can use their native integrations to send it to your CRM or email marketing tool.
+Once the data is in Formsite, you can use their native integrations to send it to your CRM (including Salesforce, ActiveCampaign, Hubspot & more)l.
 You can also use the Zapier Add On to send it to 2,000+ other means (including Google Sheets, Google Calendar, etc.).

 Why using Attributer is better than capturing raw UTM parameters